jedcrandall/jedcrandall.github.com/courses/cse539spring2023/syllabus.md

 ## Course format

-This is a HYBRID course where roughly 25% of the lecture time will be in-person discussions (these may or may not be recorded, and may or may not be available remotely over Zoom, depending on classroom constraints), and 75% of lecture time will be recorded lectures that I will post online.
+This is a HYBRID course where roughly 25% of the lecture time will be in-person discussions (these may or may not be recorded, but will be available remotely over Zoom LIVE), and 75% of lecture time will be recorded lectures that I will post online.
 You are expected to keep up with the recorded lectures at the same pace as if we were meeting every Tuesday and Thursday.
-I'll be explicit with every lecture announcement when you need to watch that lecture by.
+I'll be explicit with every lecture announcement when you need to watch that lecture by (in many cases the paper we're discussing won't make sense if you haven't watched the lectures).

 Here is the schedule of in-person in-class meetings to discuss papers, and the papers we will discuss on each date: